 Three things make restaurant procurement harder than retail procurement:

 1. Most of what you order doesn't leave the building as itself.
 It leaves as part of a recipe.
 The 1.5 kg bag of flour becomes 65 sandwiches over five days.
 The case of strawberries becomes 80 smoothies and 40 pancake plates.
-The math has to track the recipe to be useful — sales of finished goods drive consumption of raw ingredients, not the other way around.
+The math has to track through the recipe to be useful — sales of finished goods drive consumption of raw ingredients, not the other way around.

 2. A lot of what you order spoils.
 Produce, dairy, fresh proteins.
 The decay rate matters.
 A 7-day order cycle with 5% daily decay on perishables means roughly 17% more inventory needed than the no-decay forecast — order too little and you stock out, order too much and you throw it away.
 There's no neutral choice.